 1989: Italian film director Sergio Leone, mostly associated with the "Spaghetti Western" genre and known for movies such as "A Fistful of Dollars," "For a Few Dollars More," "The Good, the Bad and the Ugly" and "Once Upon a Time in the West," dies of a heart attack at the age of 60 in Rome, Italy.

 1983: Blues musician, singer-songwriter and bandleader Muddy Waters, considered the "father of modern Chicago blues," dies in his sleep from heart failure at the age of 70 in Westmont, Ill.
 Born McKinley Morganfield in Issaquena County, Miss., some of his best known songs include "Hoochie Coochie Man," "Make Love to You," "I'm Ready," "Mannish Boy" and "Got My Mojo Working."

-1982: Actress Kirsten Dunst, best known for movies such as "Interview with the Vampire," "Bring it On," the "Spider-Man" film trilogy and "Marie Antoinette," is born in Point Pleasant, N.J.
+1982: Actress Kirsten Dunst, best known for movies such as "Interview with the Vampire," "Bring it On," the "Spider-Man" film trilogy and "Marie Antoinette," is born in Point Pleasant, New Jersey.

 1982: Rock music journalist, author and musician Lester Bangs, who wrote for Creem and Rolling Stone magazines and was known for his leading influence in rock music criticism, dies at the age of 33 in New York City of an accidental overdose of Darvon, Valium, and Nyquil.

 1977: At the Silverdome In Pontiac, Mich., Led Zeppelin plays a show to an audience of 76,229, setting a new record for attendance at a single-act concert.
 The concert came on what would end up being the band's last North American tour.

 1975: Actor Johnny Galecki, best known for his television roles on the sitcoms "Roseanne" and "The Big Bang Theory," is born in Bree, Belgium.